EXCLUSIVE-India faces first fall in direct taxes in at least two decades -sources

 By Abhirup Roy

-MUMBAI, Jan 24 (Reuters) - India's corporate and income tax collection for the current year is likely to fall for the first time in at least two decades, over half a dozen senior tax officials told Reuters, amid a sharp fall in economic growth and cut in corporate tax rates.
+MUMBAI, Jan 24 (Reuters) - India's corporate and income tax collection for the current year is likely to fall for the first time in at least two decades, several senior tax officials told Reuters, amid a sharp fall in economic growth and cut in corporate tax rates.

-Prime Minister Narendra Modi's government was targetting direct tax collection of 13.5 trillion rupees ($189 billion) for the year ending March 31 - a 17% increase over the prior fiscal year.
+Prime Minister Narendra Modi's government was targeting direct tax collection of 13.5 trillion rupees ($189 billion) for the year ending March 31 - a 17% increase over the prior fiscal year.

 The tax department had managed to collect only 7.3 trillion rupees as of Jan.
 23, more than 5.5% below the amount collected by the same point last year, said a senior tax official.